RamOmri/OnAir-tic-tac-toe/README.md

 and can be started by entering the react-native run-android command in the root folder of the project.
 The apk can be downloaded and installed on an android device from the following link: https://drive.google.com/drive/folders/1PQnHOXtSgKvzLgCXKKH4d8GF0X8uQoxD?usp=sharing

 Note when playing against the algorithm on the app, it can take a second for your move to appear on the board because the app is frozen until the algorithm finishes calculating its move.
+This should not take more than one or two seconds.